by Pass The Keys | News | 18 Sep 2017

 The continuous and increasing influx of visitors to Edinburgh as a tourist destination, especially during peak season, inevitably puts stress on the demand for and supply of accommodation.
 Sounds daunting for hotels and bed & breakfasts that quickly need to expand to accommodate more people, but in reality, these are goldilocks conditions for Edinburgh’s airbnb short-let rental market – a true gift in disguise for landlords.
 With high demand comes high turnover rate; and high turnover rate means a rise in rental income (variable by season).
 This opportunity could be particularly enticing for landlords leasing their properties out to students in the city.
 Although 12 months is the usual length of a tenancy contract, it is not uncommon in Edinburgh for students to sign 10 month leases with their tenancy terminating at the end of the school term.
 From a student’s perspective, this shorter contract allows him or her to avoid having to unnecessarily pay 2 months worth of rent during summer.
 From a landlord’s perspective, it’s a win-win scenario – one long-term tenancy ends, and 2 months worth of short-letting opportunities present themselves right during peak season.

 Edinburgh’s residents seem to already be progressing towards more regular short-let rentals, with Airbnb listings seeing major increases between 2015 and 2016.
+This reality is becoming more and more prominent with media sources such as the Scottish Business News Network highlighting Airbnb’s impressive growth in the capital.
 Additionally, Airbnb host revenues have gone up drastically over the last couple of years, a factor that is undoubtedly correlated with the rise in visitor numbers to the capital.
 In 2014, the total revenue made by hosts in Edinburgh for short-letting their entire homes was set at £8.8 million.
 In 2016, that figure doubled to an incredible £17 million.

 Edinburgh Airbnb’s growing popularity is one of many examples that makes it clear short-letting is the path to follow in a time of booming tourism; and what better way to short-let property than to do so in a hassle-free manner?